BramWijnants/Playground/Angstrom/Misc/README.md

 --------------------
 Shift DXWREJZUFLJWVB by n=6
 ```
-I made the script shifter.py which does calculate the fibonacci numbers and encrypts the plaintext with ceasar and the shift.
-When time is restricted and the n is limited I guess I could also have googled or calculated the 50 terms.
+I made the script shifter.py actually calculate the fibonacci number and encrypts the plaintext with the ceasar cypher and the calculated shift.
+Time doesnt seem restricted.
+When time is more restricted and the n is limited like this I could also have googled or calculated the 50 terms.

 Flag: actf{h0p3_y0u_us3d_th3_f0rmu14-1985098}